 Block on Trump's Asylum Ban Upheld by Supreme Court

-The Department of Justice estimates that one in every ten seniors is abused each year, but only one out of every 23 cases of abuse is reported to the authorities.
-This could be a combination of the decline in cognitive abilities of the elderly and the lack of recognition for the signs of elder abuse.
+The Department of Justice estimates that one in every ten seniors is abused yearly, but only one out of every 23 cases of abuse is reported to the authorities.
+This could be a combination of the decline in cognitive abilities of older adults and the lack of recognition of the signs of older adult abuse.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.